TEN-jpg/Lead-Generation-Resources/README.md

 # Lead-Generation-Resources
-A list of Resources used by me to find Leads for our Business
+A list of Resources used by me to find Leads for our Start up